-In its first report in 1999, the Monitor reported that "landmines are a global problem, but the exact magnitude of the problem is difficult to measure," and that "the need for coordinated surveys has become clear."28 A decade later, it reported that reliable determination of the size of the global landmine problem still does not exist, but that 67 states-including 43 States Parties-and seven other areas were known or suspected to be mine-affected.29 In 2019, the Monitor reported 59 states and other areas contaminated with antipersonnel mines including 33 States Parties with current clearance obligations.30
+In its first report in 1999, the Monitor reported that "landmines are a global problem, but the exact magnitude of the problem is difficult to measure," and that "the need for coordinated surveys has become clear."
+A decade later, it reported that reliable determination of the size of the global landmine problem still does not exist, but that 67 states-including 43 States Parties-and seven other areas were known or suspected to be mine-affected.
+In 2019, the Monitor reported 59 states and other areas contaminated with antipersonnel mines including 33 States Parties with current clearance obligations.

-- 25 Cluster munition remnants are primarily submunitions or bomblets dispersed or released by, or otherwise separated from, a cluster munition and failed to explode or that have not been used and that have been left behind or abandoned.
+- 24 In 2023, unspecified mine casualties were recorded in Central African Republic, Iran, Iraq, Myanmar, Russia, Sudan, and Ukraine, and other area Western Sahara. - Cluster munition remnants are primarily submunitions or bomblets dispersed or released by, or otherwise separated from, a cluster munition and failed to explode or that have not been used and that have been left behind or abandoned.
 In 2023, casualties from cluster munition remnants were recorded in Azerbaijan, Iraq, Lao PDR, Lebanon, Mauritania, Syria, Ukraine, and Yemen.
 For more information on casualties caused by unexploded submunitions and the annual increase in those casualties recorded for the year 2023, see ICBL-CMC, Cluster Munition Monitor 2024 (Geneva: ICBL-CMC, September 2024), www.the-monitor.org. - 26 ERW consist of unexploded ordnance (UXO) and abandoned ordnance (AXO): UXO are explosive weapons that have been primed, fused, armed, or otherwise prepared for use or used.
 It may have been fired, dropped, launched, or projected yet remained unexploded, including unexploded command-detonated IEDs.
 AXO are explosive weapons that have not been used during an armed conflict, which have been left behind or dumped, including abandoned command-detonated IEDs.
-In 2023, ERW casualties were recorded in Afghanistan, Azerbaijan, Burundi, the DRC, Ethiopia, India, Iran, Iraq, Lao PDR, Libya, Mali, Mexico, Mozambique, Myanmar, Niger, Nigeria, Pakistan, Palestine, Somalia, Sudan, Syria, Tajikistan, Ukraine, and Yemen, and other areas Somaliland and Western Sahara. - 27 Casualties from unknown mine/ERW items were recorded in: Angola, China, India, Iran, Iraq, Lebanon, Libya, Mozambique, Myanmar, Nigeria, Somalia, South Sudan, Sudan, Syria, Türkiye, Ukraine, and Vietnam. - 28 ICBL, Landmine Monitor Report 1999: Toward a Mine-Free World (New York: Human Rights Watch, April 1999), bit.ly/LandmineMonitorReports. - 29 ICBL, Landmine Monitor 2010, (Ottawa: Mines Action Canada, October 2010), bit.ly/LandmineMonitorReports. - 30 ICBL, Landmine Monitor 2019, (Geneva: ICBL-CMC, November 2019), bit.ly/LandmineMonitorReports.
+In 2023, ERW casualties were recorded in Afghanistan, Azerbaijan, Burundi, the DRC, Ethiopia, India, Iran, Iraq, Lao PDR, Libya, Mali, Mexico, Mozambique, Myanmar, Niger, Nigeria, Pakistan, Palestine, Somalia, Sudan, Syria, Tajikistan, Ukraine, and Yemen, and other areas Somaliland and Western Sahara. - Casualties from unknown mine/ERW items were recorded in: Angola, China, India, Iran, Iraq, Lebanon, Libya, Mozambique, Myanmar, Nigeria, Somalia, South Sudan, Sudan, Syria, Türkiye, Ukraine, and Vietnam. - 128 ICBL, Landmine Monitor Report 1999: Toward a Mine-Free World (New York: Human Rights Watch, April 1999), bit.ly/LandmineMonitorReports. - 29 ICBL, Landmine Monitor 2010, (Ottawa: Mines Action Canada, October 2010), bit.ly/LandmineMonitorReports. - 30 ICBL, Landmine Monitor 2019, (Geneva: ICBL-CMC, November 2019), bit.ly/LandmineMonitorReports.